Towards Interactive Reinforcement Learning with Intrinsic Feedback: Learning from Intrinsic Feedback

-Due to the use of ErrPs in judging the correctness of an action, it is not unreasonable to treat ErrPs as a proxy to a human's subjective ground truth \citep{kim_intrinsic_2017}.
-That is, the presence of an ErrP can be interpreted as an event being \textit{wrong}.
-For instance, for quantitative feedback a negative (e.g., -1) signal could be provided to an agent while for qualitative feedback the categorical variable for ``wrong'' or ``bad'' could be provided to an agent \citep{kim_intrinsic_2017, iturrate_robot_2010, ehrlich_errpcoadapt_2018}.
-Research on ErrPs has even attempted to detect the severity of an erroneous event, potentially providing more fine-tuned information concerning how wrong an event was \citep{spuler_continuouserrp_2015}.
-Meanwhile, the absence of an ErrP can be interpreted in one of two ways: the absence of feedback or correct feedback.
-Firstly, the absence of an ErrP can simply be interpreted as the absence of feedback.
-Secondly, under an assumption similar to that of the legal principle of presumption of innocence, the absences of an ErrP can indicate what a human considers \textit{correct}.
-For example, a quantitative positive feedback (e.g., +1) could be provided to an agent while for qualitative feedback the categorical variable for ``correct'' or ``good'' could be provided to an agent \citep{kim_intrinsic_2017, chavarriaga_errplearning_2010, ehrlich_errpcoadapt_2018, iturrate_robot_2010, iturrate_errprl_2015, xu_accelerating_2020}.
+Typically, the presence of an ErrP can be interpreted as an action or behavior being wrong.
+Upon detection, negative quantitative (e.g., -1) or qualitative (e.g., a categorical variable for ``wrong'' or ``bad'') feedback could be provided to the agent \citep{kim_intrinsic_2017, iturrate_robot_2010, ehrlich_errpcoadapt_2018}.
+Research on ErrPs has even attempted to detect the severity of an erroneous event, potentially providing more fine-tuned information concerning how wrong an action was \citep{spuler_continuouserrp_2015, wirth_4way_2020}.
+Meanwhile, the absence of an ErrP can be interpreted in two ways: the absence of feedback or positive feedback.
+Firstly, the absence of an ErrP can be interpreted simply as the absence of feedback, meaning no feedback is given.
+Secondly, under an assumption similar to that of the legal principle of presumption of innocence, the absence of an ErrP can indicate what a human considers correct.
+Therefore, by default, positive quantitative (e.g., +1) or qualitative (e.g., a categorical variable for ``correct'' or ``good'') feedback could be provided to the agent until an ErrP is detected \citep{kim_intrinsic_2017, chavarriaga_errplearning_2010, ehrlich_errpcoadapt_2018, iturrate_robot_2010, iturrate_errprl_2015, xu_accelerating_2021}.